-I feel like it’s a pretty common thing for people to freak out over going to a social event.
-Wondering who’s going to be there, what they’re going to say, and if you’ll even remember them is definitely cause to become anxious.
-The anxiety isn’t debilitating, but it’s enough to alter the ways you might normally behave if you were totally confident and comfortable from the start.
+Many people begin to get anxious before going to a social event.
+Wondering who’s going to be there, what they’re going to say, and if you’ll even remember them can be causes for you to become anxious.
+The anxiety isn’t debilitating, but it’s difficult to overcome social anxiety symptoms.
+These symptoms may cause you to alter the ways you might normally behave if you were totally confident and comfortable from the start.
 Family gatherings, parties, work events, and AA meetings alike are all typical playing fields for a little dose of social anxiety.

 AA is typically an inclusive, friendly fellowship.
 So, when meeting-goers see a new face, they’ll probably come up and talk to you.
 If this sparks feelings of anxiety, you can rest assured that the regulars will most likely lead the conversation.
 Just listen and take it slow.
 The conversation will start out with introductions just like any other conversation.
-“Hi, I’m Kevin.
-What’s your name?” and “How’s it going?” are easy enough questions to answer, right?
+Saying your name and exchanging minor pleasantries are usually relatively easy interactions.

 While most people won’t flat-out ask, it might be helpful to tell them that this is your first meeting.
 They’ll see it as an opportunity to be extra inviting, show you the ropes, and make sure you’re doing okay.
-But if you don’t feel comfortable sharing that information, it’s okay.
-Generally speaking, being inviting and social will help you make friends quicker through the fellowship.
-And the more support you feel, the more your recovery will benefit.
+However, if you don’t feel comfortable sharing that information, it’s okay.
+Generally speaking, being friendly will help you make friends quicker through the fellowship.
+The more support you feel, the more your recovery will benefit.
 But if simply answering their questions without fueling the conversation is more your speed, that’s okay too.
 People will pick up on those social cues and won’t pry information from you.

-If You’re Attending a Different Meeting than Usual:
+What to Do if You’re Attending a Different Meeting than Usual

-Sometimes we’re out of town, on vacation, or moving to a new city.
-But recovery doesn’t stop just because we’re not home.
-Fortunately, there are thousands of AA meetings all over the world.
-But going to a new meeting can easily cause feelings of anxiety.
-What if I don’t get along as well with these people?
+From time to time, you may experience stress or triggers when you’re out of town, on vacation, or moving to a new city.
+However, recovery doesn’t stop just because you’re not home.
+Fortunately, there are AA meetings in cities all over the world.
+Unfortunately, going to a new meeting can easily cause feelings of anxiety.
+You may be thinking, What if I don’t get along as well with these people?
 What if they all ambush me with questions?
 What if they’re not as friendly as my meeting members?
-First thing’s first… take a deep breath and relax.
+First, take a deep breath and relax.
 You’ve been to an AA meeting before and you know how they work.
 This new meeting might be in a new place with new people, but the foundations are the same.

 - Breathe – This may sound silly and obvious, but breathing is the easiest way to calm symptoms of anxiety.
 Focusing on your breathing will help you relax so that you can carry on conversations more easily.

-We’re not all social butterflies.
-But fellowship and peer support is important in recovery, even for wallflowers.
-So it’s important that we try to acknowledge and alleviate our anxiety so that we can reap the full benefits of AA meetings.
+You may not be a social butterfly.
+But fellowship and peer support are important in recovery, even for wallflowers.
+So it’s important that you try to acknowledge and alleviate your anxiety so that you can reap the full benefits of AA meetings.